 Tampering Protection

 The GDF vapor recovery ISD system sensors or devices shall be designed and installed in a manner designed to resist unauthorized tampering and to clearly show by visual inspection if tampering has occurred.
-The ISD system shall be designed and installed so that the station can not dispense fuel unless the ISD system is operating.
+The ISD system shall be designed and installed so that the station cannot dispense fuel unless the ISD system is operating.
 The manufacturer shall include measures to prevent tampering of the GDF vapor recovery ISD system in the application.
 All tampering features are subject to Executive Officer approval.

 Readiness/Function Code